Turn a few high-quality ingredients into an upscale Nicoise Salad Tuna Melt!

 I wanted my recipe to showcase the tuna, adding flavors that would compliment but still let this premium tuna be the star.
 I’ve been wanting to make a tuna melt recipe since forever but that simple sandwich didn’t seem like it would do it justice.
 I’ve also wanted to post my Nicoise Salad recipe for some time, too…and that’s when it dawned on me to combine the two!
 And suddenly the Nicoise Salad Tuna Melt was born.

 I took many of the components in a typical Nicoise Salad – olives, tomatoes, eggs and tuna – and simply gave it my own twist.
 I tried to think of how I could incorporate green beans and potatoes into the tuna melt, two more common Nicoise Salad ingredients, but I ultimately decided that I’d stray far enough by adding goat cheese yet true enough to the salad by topping it all with a sunny-side up egg.
 I served it at a luncheon where everyone raved and several people requested the recipe.
-I explained that they really didn’t need one; just pick up some Genova Premium Tuna, goat cheese, olive tapenade and add some sliced ripe red tomatoes and an egg.
+I explained that they really didn’t need one; just pick up some tuna, goat cheese, olive tapenade and add some sliced ripe red tomatoes and an egg.
 So simple!

 I used a small loaf of french bread, about halfway between a baguette and a full loaf.
 This allowed the egg to cover the entire open-faced sandwich.
 Try draping your egg diagonally for presentation; it looks so pretty when you can see the ingredients underneath.